 God gives a testimony, and man is obligated to believe it.
-If he does not believe it he is guilty – he is guilty of despising the testimony of God.
+If he does not believe it he is guilty of despising the testimony of God.
 God has given testimony concerning many things.
 He has given a testimony of Himself.
 He has given testimony concerning man, as to what man has become under the power and influence of Satan.
 He has testified as to His ways and dealings with Israel in their history under the law.
 He has testified as to His Son being sent by Him into the world.
-God’s testimony now is particularly of His work in glorifying the Son of Man to the right hand of His power, and in result sending down the Holy Spirit.
-Now here comes a critical understanding for all believers: God has given a testimony concerning Christendom.
-He has testified of what her history would be from beginning to end.
+God’s testimony now is particularly of His work in glorifying the Son of Man to the right hand of His power, and in result sending down the Holy Spirit to testify of it.
+Now comes a critical understanding for all believers: God has given a testimony concerning Christendom (together, all who profess faith in Jesus Christ).
+He has testified of what the history of this body would be from beginning to end.
 And we are obligated to believe this testimony as well.

 If we do not believe the testimony of God, and that testimony alone, we do not believe God.

 The testimony of God is revealed in two main ways – by what God has spoken and by what God has done.
 God testifies by His word and by His works.
 So then it is of importance we clearly see, ‘what is His word’ and ‘what are His works.’
 These are the two areas of confusion for man, the source of all his arguments, the realms of all his unbelief.
 This is true for every unbeliever; sadly it is also true for so many saints.